 How much memory Tarantool allocates to actually store tuples, in bytes.
-When the limit is reached, INSERT or UPDATE requests begin failing with error ER\MEMORY\ISSUE.
-The server does not go beyond the memtx\memory limit to allocate tuples, but there is additional memory used to store indexes and connection information.
-Depending on actual configuration and workload, Tarantool can consume up to 20% more than the memtx\memory limit.
+When the limit is reached, INSERT or UPDATE requests begin failing with error ER_MEMORY_ISSUE.
+The server does not go beyond the memtx_memory limit to allocate tuples, but there is additional memory used to store indexes and connection information.
+Depending on actual configuration and workload, Tarantool can consume up to 20% more than the memtx_memory limit.

-Type: float Default: 256 \ 1024 \ 1024 = 268435456 Dynamic: no memtx\max\tuple\size
+Type: float Default: 256 1024 1024 = 268435456Dynamic: yes but it cannot be decreased memtx max tuple size

 Size of the largest allocation unit, in bytes, for the memtx storage engine.
 It can be increased if it is necessary to store large tuples.
-See also: vinyl\max\tuple\size.
+See also: vinyl max tuple size.

-Type: integer Default: 1024 \ 1024 = 1048576Dynamic: no
+Type: integer Default: 1024 1024 = 1048576Dynamic: no